w0006887/modules/0351/mdModule.md

 Generally speaking, given a $w$-bit integer, the range of `unsigned` values is $0$ to $2^{w}-1$, the range of `int` (signed integer) values is $-2^{w-1}$ to $2^{w-1}-1$.

-Assume $w=4$, resulting in $n=2^w=16$, and convert all the $a$ values in range of `int` (signed integer) to 4-bit binary numbers.
-Also observe the pattern for binary numbers representing negative values (as $b$) that are in `int` range as described in the previous paragraph?
+Assume $w=4$, resulting in $n=2^w=16$, and convert all the $a$ values in the range of `int` (signed integer) to 4-bit binary numbers.
+Also, observe the pattern for binary numbers representing negative values (as $b$) that are in `int` range as described in the previous paragraph.
 Furthermore, what is a good name for bit 3 in this specific case?

 # Arithmetic negation in base-2